The Shire of Harvey is in the South West of Western Australia and includes some of the best agricultural land in the state.

 Harvey takes its name from the Harvey River, and was originally known as Korejikup.

-The origins of its name are somewhat obscure.
+The origin of its name is somewhat obscure.
 Respected historian AC Staples wrote in his book, They made their destiny, history of settlement, Shire of Harvey, 1829 – 1929, p.
 23:

-The original local government centre was Brunswick Junction and is now Harvey.
-The Shire encompasses the towns of Harvey, Wokalup, Benger, Yarloop, Myalup, Brunswick, Binningup, Roelands (Collie River Siding), Cookernup and the rapidly expanding town of Australind.
+The original Local Government centre was Brunswick Junction and is now Harvey.
+The Shire encompasses the towns of Harvey, Wokalup, Benger, Yarloop, Myalup, Brunswick, Binningup, Roelands (Collie River Siding), Cookernup and Australind.

 The Harvey district has a rich history of settlement and land usage.
 Wide-ranging themes include:

 - Dairy farming and milk processing

 - World War II Internment Camp

 - Roelands Mission

 Many old timber mill towns no longer exist.
 As the wood was cut from the area, settlements disappeared.
 Place names from the past include Mornington, Worsley, Hoffman (2 sites) and Treesdale.